 25. You Can Get 12 Percent Annual Returns in the Market

 Unfortunately, this myth must also be debunked.
-From 1928 to 2016, the average annual return of the S&P 500 was about 9.5 percent.
+Over the last 90 years, the average annual return of the S&P 500 has been 9.8 percent.
 Of course, the average return will vary widely during different periods of time.
 Investors should remember that long-term averages are just that.